 Beannachtai na feile padraig or Happy St Patrick’s Day.

 There are thousands of pubs in Dublin.
 Doheny & Nesbitt and the Horseshoe Bar attract politicians, journalists and lawyers while Neary’s is frequented by a theatrical crowd.

 Davy Byrne’s was featured in James Joyce’s Ulysses.
-James Joyce was a regular at Mulligan’s, a pub that claims to have the best Guinness.
+James Joyce was a regular at Mulligan’s, a pub that claims to have the best Guinness and Irish whiskey.

 The popular Dublin Literary Pub Crawl starts at The Duke.
-The Dean is a hip new hotel in Dublin.
+The Dean is a hip luxury hotel in Dublin.